Metron-Project/metron-project.github.io/blog/2026-01-01-december/index.md

 ## What is Desaad?

 [Desaad](https://codeberg.org/bpepple/desaad) is a self-hosted, web-based comic book library management and reading application built with Django, that I've been working on the last week or so.
-I created it to help test/plan features in Metron that might be of use to comic servers.
+I created it to help test/plan features in Metron that might be of use to other comic servers.

 ## Key Features